githedgehog/docs/docs/user-guide/devices.md

   ...
 ```

-In case of MCLAG it's required to have a special connection with type `mclag-domain` that defines peer and session links
+In case of MCLAG it's required to have a special connection with type `mclag-domain` that defines the peer and session
-between switches, for more details see [Connections](./connections.md).
+links between switches.
+For more details, see [Connections](./connections.md).

 ## Servers

-It includes both control nodes and user's workload servers.
+Servers include both control nodes and user's workload servers.

 Control Node: